-In April 2009, the FASB issued FASB Staff Position No. FAS 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly" (FSP 157-4).
+In April 2009, the FASB issued FASB Staff Position No. 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly" (FSP 157-4).
 FSP 157-4 provides additional guidance for estimating fair value under Statement of Financial Accounting Standard No. 157, "Fair Value Measurements" when there is an inactive market or the market is not orderly.
 This FSP is effective for interim and annual periods ending after June 15, 2009.
-Management is currently evaluating the impact of FSP 157-4 on our consolidated financial statements.
+The Company's adoption of FSP 157-4 did not have a significant impact on the Company's financial statements.